-Ever get comment of your photograph.
+Ever get comments on your photograph.
 If you show your photos through social media, you probably get something like “good,” “nice,” or “awesome.”
 It is typical and rather normal.
-But if you show your photo to a photography forum (like dpreview) or social media for photographer (like 500px) you most likely get honest critic that tell you how your photograph truly is.
-Sometime is good, most of the time it hurtful.
+But if you show your photo to a photography forum (like DPReview) or social media for the photographer (like 500px) you most likely get an honest critic that tells you how your photograph truly is.
+Sometimes is good, most of the time it hurtful.
 So hurtful yet so honest.
-To handle many kind of critics, here are 7 ways to handle photography critics.
+To handle any kind of critics, here are 7 ways to handle photography critics.

 1. Ignore the word such as “good photo”

 Even though it’s true your photograph is good.
-But usually a critic start with such a word because that is the formality.
+But usually, a critic starts with such a word because that is the formality.
 Begin with the word, “good photo,” then continue with the word “but.”

 Just like Jon Snow said in Game of Throne, “everything before the word ‘but’ is horsesh*t.”

 Usually, critics will be long, explain things that lack in your photography, and what their advice is to improve it.
 That’s is the center of critics.
 Just focus on that.

 If you find the center of the critic, then try to understand it.
 Try to learn it.
 If you don’t understand how just reply to the comment and ask.
 Nothing wrong with don’t understand something and nothing wrong with asking.

 4. Don’t Be Stubborn

 Sometimes you probably think those critics make no sense.
 Even more that you refuse their opinion and think that they are wrong.
 Especially when it is a negative comment.
 It is hurtful and sometimes hard to accept.
 But you should accept it and try to learn from it.
 Don’t be so stubborn.